vaadin/hackathon-24-6/README.md

-# hackathon-24-1
+# hackathon-24-2
-This is the 23.2 hackathon project that has been upgraded to 24.1.
+This is the 23.2 hackathon project that was earlier upgraded to 24.1 and now again to 24.2.
+Meant to try to setup web push notifications, but ran into environment issues and then ran out of time after all the installing and restarting.

+## hackathon-24-1
 Switched ID types from UUID to Long and added a button for adding a custom-styled marker.

 The instructions below belong to the original version.